-The Witches’ Runes are a set of magic symbols used as an oracle.
-(They’re unrelated to the Norse runes.)
+The Witch’s Runes are a set of magic symbols used as an oracle.
+(They’re unrelated to the Norse runes and other archaic alphabets.)
 While the exact age of this symbol set is unknown, it draws upon familiar images that will be instantly recognizable to the unconscious mind.
-Over time, Witches’ Runes have gained a reputation as an easy-to-learn, no-frills method for divining the past, present, and future.
+Over time, Witch’s Runes have gained a reputation as an easy-to-learn, no-frills method for divining the past, present, and future.

-There are a few different versions of the Witches’ Runes—sets may contain eight, 10, or 13 tiles.
+Since we are dealing with an evolving, folk magick system, there are no authoritative texts on the Witch's Runes.
+There are a few different versions of the Runes on the market—sets may contain eight, 10, or 13 tiles.
 (Meanings vary too, depending on who you ask.)
-A set of eight Witches' Runes corresponds to the eight Wiccan Sabbats, providing a built-in mechanism for answering questions of timing.
+Thirteen is an excellent witchy number, but the eight-rune set wins points for its symmetry and simplicity.
+A set of eight Witch's Runes corresponds to the eight Wiccan Sabbats, providing a built-in mechanism for answering questions of timing.

 Occasionally, Grove and Grotto offers handcrafted Witches' Runes sets.
 Or, you can make your own from wood or stone tiles.
 Check out the suggested meanings and correspondences:

 Growth, abundance, promise of harvest, good fortune.
 A strong "maybe".